holab-hku/stellar/README.md

 ## File Hierarchy

 ### Stellar Files
-  - stellar.pl: The main script that contains the logic of running stellar
+  - **stellar.pl**: The main script that contains the logic of running stellar
-  - convert_to_genes_cells_matrices.r: Converts dense matrix to sparse using R package Seurat.
+  - **convert_to_genes_cells_matrices.r**: Converts dense matrix to sparse using R package Seurat.
 The output file is matrix.csv
-  - runSTARAnalysis.sh: Runs STAR command and then runs convert_to_genes_cells_matrices.r on it to produce a matrix.csv
+  - **runSTARAnalysis.sh**: Runs STAR command and then runs convert_to_genes_cells_matrices.r on it to produce a matrix.csv
-  - classify_barcodes_pipeline.pl: This script uses matrix.cvs to create a labelled file classifying each barcode in the raw input data as either human/mouse or unspecified
+  - **classify_barcodes_pipeline.pl**: This script uses matrix.cvs to create a labelled file classifying each barcode in the raw input data as either human/mouse or unspecified
-  - convertBamtToFastq.pl: Converts a bam file to fastq file.
+  - **convertBamtToFastq.pl**: Converts a bam file to fastq file.
 Need to run this individually for each R1 and R2 for 10X data
-  - runFinalSTAR.sh: Runs a STAR command individually on each human and mouse dataset produced from original dataset
+  - **runFinalSTAR.sh**: Runs a STAR command individually on each human and mouse dataset produced from original dataset

 ### DataMart Files
 Present in the holab storage directory: <code>/storage/holab/datamart</code>
-  - gencode.v33.unique_gene_names.gtf: Human gtf fie with unique gene names
+  - **gencode.v33.unique_gene_names.gtf**: Human gtf fie with unique gene names
-  - gencode.vM24.unique_gene_names.gtf: Mouse gtf with unique gene names
+  - **gencode.vM24.unique_gene_names.gtf**: Mouse gtf with unique gene names
-  - gencode.v33.vM24.concat.unique_gene_names.gtf : Concatenated human + mouse gtf file with unique gene names
+  - **gencode.v33.vM24.concat.unique_gene_names.gtf**: Concatenated human + mouse gtf file with unique gene names
-  - human_index: Indexed files generated using human genome
+  - **human_index**: Indexed files generated using human genome
-  - mouse_index: Indexed files generated using mouse genome
+  - **mouse_index**: Indexed files generated using mouse genome
-  - chimera_index: Indexed files generated using human + mouse genome.
+  - **chimera_index**: Indexed files generated using human + mouse genome.
 Concatenated gtf file and two fasta files were used
-  - STAR: Executable directory of STAR version 2.7.3a
+  - **STAR**: Executable directory of STAR version 2.7.3a
-  - samtools-1.10: Executable directory of samtools version samtools 1.10
+  - **samtools-1.10**: Executable directory of samtools version samtools 1.10

 ## Time Complexity
 The time it takes to run the script is directly related to the size of the fastq files fed.
+On running the script on R1(7.2GB) and R2(7.7GB) fastq files, it took aronund 4 hours to complete the whole process.